Ynes Mexia: Biography

-Ynés Mexía was born on May 24, 1870, in Washington D.C. to Enrique Mexia, a Mexican diplomat, and Sarah Wilmer Mexía.
+Ynés Mexía was born on May 24, 1870, in Washington, D.C., to Enrique Mexia, a Mexican diplomat, and Sarah Wilmer Mexía.
 Her grandfather was José Antonio Mexía, a distinguished Mexican general.
 Sarah Wilmer was related to Samuel Eccleston, the fifth Catholic Archbishop of Baltimore.

 In 1873, her father returned to Mexico, and her mother moved Ynés and her six half-siblings to a ranch in Limestone, Texas, later to be called Mexia.
 Later, the family moved around in various eastern cities such as Philadelphia and Ontario, where she received a private school education.
 They settled in Maryland, where Ynés attended St. Joseph's Preparatory School in Emmittsburg.
 In 1887, she moved to Mexico where she remained with her father for ten years.

 While residing there in 1897, Mexia married her first husband, Herman de Laue, a Spanish-German merchant, who died in 1904.
 Around the time of his death, Mexia started Quinta, a pet and poultry stock raising business, at the hacienda she inherited from her father's estate.
 Later, she married D. Augustin Reygados, but the union ended in divorce in 1906, after he effectively bankrupted the business.

 In 1909, at the age of 39, Mexía suffered a mental and physical breakdown and left Mexico for San Francisco in search of medical care.
 She was treated by Dr. Philip King Brown, founder of the Arequipa Sanatorium in Fairfax, for a total of ten years.
 While in Northern California, Mexía began going on excursions with the Sierra Club into the mountains, and thus became interested in the region's ecology such as redwoods, birds, and plants.

-In 1924 Mexía became a United States citizen.